mkuyper/basicmac/services/perso/README.md

 The bit rate may either be configured to a fixed value (e.g. 115,200 bps), or auto-baud detection can be used if supported by the hardware.
-The data framing employed by the data link layer allows synchrozation characters to be sent by the PTE, such as a `0x55` byte.
-To resynchronize the frame detector, a `0x00` character shall be sent by the PTE after any synchronization characters.
+The data framing employed by the data link layer allows synchronization characters to be sent by the PTE, such as a `0x55` byte.
+To re-synchronize the frame detector, a `0x00` character shall be sent by the PTE after any synchronization characters.